Avokadoen/ecez/README.md

     // Dispatch event can take event "scoped" arguments, like here where we include a mouse event.
     // Events can also exclude components when executing systems.
 In this example we will not call
-    // "fireWandSystem" on any entity components if the entity has a MonsterTag component. scheduler.dispatchEvent(&storage, .on_mouse_click, .{@as(MouseArg, mouse)}, .{ MonsterTag });
+    // "FireWandSystem" on any entity components if the entity has a MonsterTag component. scheduler.dispatchEvent(&storage, .on_mouse_click, .{@as(MouseArg, mouse)}, .{ MonsterTag });

     // Events/Systems execute asynchronously